Flash flooding in Edinburgh leaves Stockbridge charity shop with £1,000 loss

-As a result of flash flooding impacting Edinburgh, a heart and stroke charity has lost over £1,000 due to damages and closure.
+A heart and stroke charity has lost over £1,000 due to damages and closure after flash flooding swept a Capital neighbourhood.

 Donation bags amounting to £300 worth of stock were damaged at the Chest Heart & Stroke Scotland shop at Raeburn Place, Stockbridge due to the flooding on Sunday afternoon.